 The Invercargill City District is adjacent to the Southland District and is within the jurisdiction of Environment Southland.
-The Invercargill City District also adjoins contains parts of the coastal marine area (estuaries, harbours and open coast foreshores) which is the jurisdiction of Environment Southland and the Minister of Conservation for RMA matters.
+The Invercargill City District also contains parts of the coastal marine area (estuaries, harbours and open coast foreshores) which is the jurisdiction of Environment Southland and the Minister of Conservation for RMA matters.
 A number of issues affect more than one local authority.
-The southland is within the jurisdiction of Environment Southland and the Minister of Conservation for RMA matters.